 And then, of course, there’s the amazingly comfortable bed and river-facing rooms which benefit from possibly the best view of Budapest that there is with big windows overlooking the River Danube, the iconic Parliament building and fisherman’s bastion!

 The hotel also benefits from being on the Buda side of the city (the city is split into Buda and Pest by the River) so its nice and high on the hill within the castle district and surrounded by pretty, quiet streets where you feel like you’ve just walked back in time!
 The beautiful St Matthias church is just next door and the Castle is just down the road!

-A City Break is all about exploring and in Budapest there are a few options, you can head out into the city and explore yourself, you could take a free walking tour which is what I did on my last trip or you could take a guided tour.
-We took a guided tour with CityRama where we were picked from the hotel in a mini bus and driven around the main sights for 3 hours and this included stops where we got out and walked too.
+A City Break is all about exploring and in Budapest there are a few options, you can head out into the city and explore yourself, you could take a free walking tour which is what I did on my first trip to Budapest or you could take a guided tour of Budapest.
+We took a guided tour with CityRama where we were picked from the hotel in a minibus and driven around the main sights for 3 hours and this included stops where we got out and walked too.

-As much as i love exploring by myself I do love doing a guided tour as it enables you to get your barings, learn a bit about the history and then you can get some idea’s as to where you might want to go back to later on your own!
+As much as I love exploring by myself I do love doing a guided tour as it enables you to get your bearings, learn a bit about the history and then you can get some idea’s as to where you might want to go back to later on your own!

 For more idea’s on what to eat in Budapest, check out this Budapest Food Guide.

 If you fancy something even fancier then we were told that Budapest has a few Michelin Star restaurants which they are very proud of so that’s an option if you want to splash out!

 Or you could grab some food at a Hummous Bar if you want good food on a budget in Budapest!